ItsTheChickenMan/A-Not-So-Dark-Game/devlog.md

 [3/12/19] - Created GitHub page for development documentation.
 -Dev Build 1 finished.
 Features one location.
 Is more of a proof of concept than anything.
+-Started location 2, features a lot more paths and